 High expectations lead to high levels of achievement.
-Therefore we set high standards for our students to ensure that the school provides a calm and purposeful environment where students can thrive.
-Our successful pastoral system is underpinned by our core values of determination, courage, friendship, excellence, respect, inspiration and equality and helps to develop the key characteristics of leadership, creativity and innovation.
+Therefore, we set high standards for our students to ensure that the school provides a calm and purposeful environment where students can thrive.
+Our successful pastoral system is underpinned by our core values of pride, respect and kindness.
+Our school offers opportunities to experience creativity, awe and wonder, we also have the high expectation that students will gain the well-developed knowledge and skills that come from hard work and hard thinking and will prepare them best for success in examinations and in later life.
+We plan for the highest aspirations and take great pride in our achievements.
+We aim to ensure that all students have positive attitudes to learning, and are all helpful, kind and dedicated members of the school and wider community who care about each other.
 Students are effectively supported by the pastoral system, Student Support Centre (SSC) and Assisted Learning Department (ALD).